jahnf/Projecteur/README.md

 The input devices detected from the Spotlight device must be readable to the user running the application.
-To make this easier there is a udev rule template file in this repository: `55-spotlight.rules.in`
+To make this easier there is a udev rule template file in this repository: `55-projecteur.rules.in`

-* Copy that file to `/lib/udev/rules.d/55-spotlight.rules`
+* During the CMake run, the file `55-projecteur.rules` will be created from this template in your **build directory**.
+Copy that generated file to `/lib/udev/rules.d/55-projecteur.rules`
 * Most recent systems (using systemd) will automatically pick up the rule.
   If not, run `sudo udevadm control --reload-rules` and `sudo udevadm trigger` to load the rules without a reboot.